-Dr. Hladek says that the risk of going to indoor places depends a lot on where you live.
-“If an older adult lives in an area with an active community-acquired outbreak, then there is increased risk of exposure in public places.”
+The risk of going to indoor places depends a lot on where you live.
+“If an older adult lives in an area with an active community-acquired outbreak, then there is increased risk of exposure in public places,” Hladek says.

 What about outdoor spaces like parks and walking trails?